kanakpandit17/shakespeare-linguistic-evolution/README.md

 ## Installation

-1.⁠ ⁠Clone the repository or download the source.
+1. Clone the repository or download the source.
-2.⁠ ⁠Navigate to the project directory.
+2. Navigate to the project directory.
-3.⁠ ⁠Install the required dependencies:
+3. Install the required dependencies.

 ```bash
 pip install -r requirements.txt